mondkaefer/rjm/README.md

 https://wiki.auckland.ac.nz/display/CERES/Lightweight+Remote+Job+Management

 **Note**:
-This is not a general-purpose tool, but tailored for researchers using the Auckland NeSI cluster.
+This is not a general-purpose tool, but tailored for University of Auckland researchers using the NeSI cluster.
 It's also no longer supported.
 The batch scheduling system in use is Slurm.